ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 This design uses vSphere Distributed Resource Scheduling (DRS) in the initial cluster to place VMs and uses DRS in additional clusters to dynamically migrate VMs to achieve balanced clusters.
 The automation level is set to fully automated so that initial placement and migration recommendations are run automatically by vSphere.
 Additionally, the migration threshold is set to moderate so that vCenter applies priority 1, 2, 3 recommendations to achieve at least a decent improvement in the load balance of the cluster.

-Power management via the **Distributed Power Management** feature is not used in this design.
+Power management through the **Distributed Power Management** feature is not used in this design.
 {:note}

 ### vSphere High Availability
 {: #design_infrastructuremgmt-vsphere-ha}

-This design uses vSphere High Availability (HA) in the initial cluster and extra clusters to detect compute failures and recover VMs that run within a cluster.
+This design uses vSphere High Availability (HA) in the initial cluster and in the additional clusters to detect compute failures and recover VMs that run in a cluster.
 The vSphere HA feature in this design is configured with both the **Host Monitoring** and **Admission Control** options enabled in the cluster.
 Additionally, the initial cluster reserves one node’s resources as spare capacity for the admission control policy.

 You are responsible to adjust the admission control policy when the cluster is later expanded or contracted.
 {:note}